On Test

 The Bavaria SR33 is the entry-level model in the German builder's smart SR sportscruiser range.
 In this in-depth review, we find out what it's like to live with and how it fares out on the water during a challenging sea trial.

-Completing the current three-boat line-up in the Bavaria SR range, the entry-level SR33 is hoping to build on the successes of its award-winning siblings, the SR36 and SR41.
+Completing the current three-boat line-up in the Bavaria SR range, the entry-level SR33 is hoping to build on the successes of its award-winning siblings, the Bavaria SR36 and Bavaria SR41.
 Featuring many of the clever ideas that brought the larger boats in the range such critical acclaim, the 33 brings its own personality with Marco Casali of Too Design penning her sleek and smart exterior.

 The highlight of the main deck is the convertible stern dinette, which drops down to become a sun pad or creates a charming waterside dining spot with unbroken views out over the water.
 Below, there is a separate double cabin amidships with an open-plan forward double and a dinette, galley, and large separate bathroom in between.